AppDaemon/appdaemon/docs/APPGUIDE.rst

 App Level Constraints
 ^^^^^^^^^^^^^^^^^^^^^

 Users can define constraints at the app level in the configuration file.
-Theese constraints apply to every callback registered by that app.
+These constraints apply to every callback registered by that app.

 An App can have as many or as few constraints as are required.
 When more than one